Why I'm Not In Clinical Practice Right Now — And Why I Still Love Veterinary Medicine

 • Prioritized time to sit down, eat, take a breath, and recharge — because our brains need that to do meaningful work

-• Professionals feeling seen, supported, and able to practice in ways that align with their strengths and values
+• Professionals feeling seen, supported, and able to practice in ways that align with their values

 Burnout taught me what happens when we do vet med — and life — the way we think it has to be done instead of the way that actually makes sense for the well-being of people, pets, and clients.